-Uveitis, or ocular inflammatory disease, is a wide range of inflammatory diseases of the eye, specifically the uvea.
+Uveitis is a wide range of inflammatory diseases of the eye, specifically the uvea.
 There are 3 basic layers of the eye – the sclera and cornea on the outside, the retina on the inside, and the uvea in between.
 The uvea is comprised mostly of blood vessels and connective tissue, including pigmented cells.
 The different parts of the uvea are the iris in the front, the ciliary body in the middle, and the choroid located behind these, which lies around most of the eye.
 Sometimes uveitis can affect parts of the eye other than uvea, such as retina, vitreous, or optic nerve.

 Uveitis has many causes.
 Most cases are due to autoimmune disease or infection, and there are some for which a cause is not found – so called “idiopathic” uveitis – which is treated as non-infectious inflammation.
 Other causes include trauma, medication-induced uveitis, and in rare instances, cancer.

-Any of the above symptoms can actually occur with any type of uveitis.
+Any of the above symptoms can occur with any type of uveitis.
 There are even some types of uveitis that often present without any symptoms at all, such as uveitis associated with juvenile idiopathic arthritis.

 “Cells” are actually white blood cells which are visible inside the eye on slit lamp examination when uveitis is active.
 The amount of cells the specialist can see help determine how severe inflammation is during a flare, and how aggressive treatment must be to combat it.
 Other measures of inflammation include “flare” in anterior uveitis and “haze” in intermediate and posterior uveitis, which are measures of protein and inflammatory debris within the eye that can appear in active uveitis.